 I am a proud Houstonian.
 I have lived in this district nearly all my life, and have made my home and built my career here.

 I was born in Hermann Hospital, the youngest of three sisters.
-After graduating from St. John’s School, I went to Kenyon College in Ohio, where I earned highest honors in History and was elected to Phi Beta Kappa in 1997.
-After college, I worked for several years—including four at Houston’s Alley Theatre—before earning a fellowship to attend William & Mary Law School in Virginia.
+After graduating from St. John’s School in 1993, I went to Kenyon College in Ohio, where I graduated with highest honors in History and was elected to Phi Beta Kappa in 1997.
+After college, I worked for several years in business and non-profit organizations before earning a fellowship to attend William & Mary Law School in Virginia.
 In law school, I was elected editor-in-chief of the William and Mary Law Review and graduated in 2006.

-My legal career began in 2006 at Vinson & Elkins, an international law firm founded in Houston more than 100 years ago.
+I began my legal career in 2006 at Vinson & Elkins, an international law firm founded in Houston more than 100 years ago.
 A few years later, I joined Ahmad, Zavitsanos, Anaipakos, Alavi & Mensing (AZA), a 50-person firm based in Houston that focuses on high-stakes business litigation.
 I became the firm’s first woman partner in 2015.

 Houston matters to me.
 My family has made this district our home for many years.
-My husband Scott and I, his two grown children, my parents, and my sisters and their families all call Houston home.
+My husband Scott and I, and much of our family all call Houston home.
 We are committed to this city and the people who live here.
-I am also committed to working to ensure that this community’s core values—inclusion, innovation, and working together—result in progress, equality, and opportunity for all Americans.
+And I am committed to working to ensure that this community’s core values—inclusion, innovation, and collaboration—result in progress, equality, and opportunity for all Americans.

 I hope you will join me.
 Together, we can do anything.